Design of a hornbeam (Carpinus betulus)

 This picture was taken in autumn 2017 and shows an impressive autumnal coloring of the leaves.

-In the fall of 2017, the hornbeam's branches had finally become so strong that their branching was sufficient for the final design.
-At the same time, we repotted the tree in a ceramic bowl.
-Please note: If you repot the tree in the fall, it must be kept frost-free over the winter.
+In the fall of 2017, the hornbeam branches had finally become so strong that their branching was sufficient for the final design.
+At the same time, we also repotted the tree in a ceramic bowl.

 final form